bcart01v/atlas-the-joy-of-painting-api/database/README.md

-This will house the programs that will create tables, and establish database connection
+This folder contains all files related to the database for the Bob Ross Episodes project.
+The database is a PostgreSQL instance that stores information about episodes, subjects, colors, and their relationships.
+These files include the database schema, scripts for populating data, and any related utilities.